-The Royal Mail can today confirm that we will be making changes to our prices which will come into effect on 1 July 2017.
-In this challenging economic environment we … read more
+The Royal Mail announced today that it will be making changes to our prices which will come into effect on 1 July 2019.
+You can download a PDF of our … read more

 Royal Mail has today published its simplified Postcode Address File (PAF®) licence following extensive consultation with the market

 The new licence is designed to widen take-up, encourage greater use of PAF®, and meet the current and future needs of users, solutions providers and developers of PAF® based products in today’s diverse marketplace.

 Key features of the new licence include: